nascentxyz/pyrometer/README.md

 Pyrometer is a work-in-progress security tool currently in _ALPHA_.

-In a lot of ways, it is similar to a compiler - just without the lexer and parser (those are handled by `solang`) nor the actual bytecode generation.
-It replaces that bytecode generation with a method of calculating bounds on variables.
-Effectively, it is a mix between symbolic execution, abstract interpretation, and static analysis - it takes ideas from each and applies them with an *engineering first* mindset to create an effective tool (and avoid nerdsnipes by academic papers).
+Effectively, Pyrometer is a mix of symbolic execution, abstract interpretation, and static analysis - we take ideas from each and apply them with an *engineering first* mindset to create an effective tool (and avoid nerdsnipes by academic papers) aiming to help both auditors and developers.

-Eventually, Pyrometer may be language agnostic.
-The code isn't currently entirely structured for this, but it has some of the bones to be able to support other EVM-targeting languages.
+Pyrometer may eventually be language agnostic, but for now it is targeting Solidity.
+The code isn't currently entirely structured for multi-language support, but it has some of the bones to be able to support other EVM-targeting languages.

 Here is an example output: